 What this looks like in practice will vary from school to school and student to student.
 After all, at one point or another, a student can be one of a few or one of many, Lisa said.
-The goal of diversity, equity, and inclusion efforts is to foster an environment where every student feels like they can be their full, authentic self, regardless.
+The goal of diversity, equity, and inclusion efforts, at high schools in particular, is to foster an environment where every student feels like they can be their full, authentic self, regardless.
 In the absence of these efforts, school communities can be inadvertently exclusionary (at best).
 And students pay the price.
 In one pointed example, Lisa recalled times when adults have declined to use a microphone in a large school space, confident in their ability to project and be heard—and not knowing about the hearing-impaired students in the audience.
 “That's one identity, for instance, I often think of, because I've had students who've decided not to wear their earpieces because they don't want people to know [they were hearing impaired],” she said.
 What might a more inclusive environment have wrought?

-Commonwealth’s eagerness for an in-house DEI practitioner has been apparent throughout the conversations she’s had thus far.
 Let’s have a carnival of ideas, Lisa said, then work together to zero in on the right ones to try.
 “Good intentions are good, but it's about coming up with a plan,” she said.
 “So long as we're moving in a way that will allow us to leave the world a little bit better than it was when we first showed up in a specific community, then we're moving in the right direction.”